 and Bathe Her and Bring Her to Me

 both are based on the idea that enslaving a beautiful woman is exciting.
 It's about dominance and power being combined with sex which apparently turns some people on.
+To be strictly fair not all those people are male.

 A girl who is born a slave and then grows up to become beautiful is instead about the contrast between her beauty and her circumstances.
 "A lily among the weeds," nevermind the Unfortunate Implications